aftermarketpl/aftermarketpl-api-php/README.md

 ```
 ## Installation

-You can install the API library on two ways.
+You can install the API library in two ways.

 1. The easiest way is to use `composer`: